 Address: 55-44 Naupaka St, Laie, HI 96762 | Distance & Time from Byodo-In Temple: 21 miles, 40-50 minutes

 Next stop is Lāʻie Point!
 We stumbled upon this location by accident and were so happy to find it.
 After driving through a residential neighborhood, you’ll reach a small parking lot that overlooks the ocean.
 From the parking lot, you can walk out on the point, which gives you a great view of the Oahu coastline.
 You’ll be able to look down to see colorful fish in the pristine waters and watch tiny crabs scuttle along the rocks.
 At Lāʻie Point, you’ll some small islands close to the shore.
-One of the islands, Kukuiho’olua Island, has a hole right in the middle of the island (see picture below).
+One of the islands, Kukuiho’olua Island, has a hole right in the middle of the island (see picture above).